Tanner throws 3 TDs, Nebraska rolls past Illinois 28-6 (Sep 29, 2017) | FOX Sports

 Illinois (2-2, 0-1) continued to struggle behind run-first quarterback Chayce Crouch.
 He made several plays with his legs, including an impressive 19-yard tackle-breaking scamper just before the half, but he threw for only 99 yards.
 Crouch has yet to eclipse 150 passing yards this season.

 The Illini struggles showed after they kicked a field goal to cut the deficit to 21-6 midway through the third quarter.
-Patrick Nelson forced an Ozigo fumble that was recovered by Stanley Green on the Nebraska 28.
-But three plays lost 14 yards in three plays and they punted.
+Patrick Nelson forced an Ozigbo fumble that was recovered by Stanley Green on the Nebraska 28.
+But the team lost 14 yards in three plays and was forced to punt.

+”Man, I thought the defense rose up all day long,” Nebraska coach Mike Riley said. ”Our ability to keep them out of the end zone was beautiful.”

 The Illini have now lost 15 of their last 17 games following a bye week.